alajmo/mani/README.md

 <img src="./res/logo-1.png" align="right"/>

-`mani` is a many-repo tool that helps you manage multiple repositories or plain directories.
-It's useful when you are working with microservices, multi-project systems, and libraries or just a bunch of repositories and want a central place for pulling all repositories and running commands over the different repositories.
+`mani` is a CLI tool that helps you manage multiple repositories.
+It's useful when you are working with microservices, multi-project systems, many libraries or just a bunch of repositories and want a central place for pulling all repositories and running commands over them.

-You specify repository and commands in a config file and then run the commands over all or a subset of the projects.
+You specify repository and commands in a config file and then run the commands over all or a subset of the repositories.

 ![demo](res/output.gif)